UNINETTSigma2/documentation/code_development/guides/cuFFT_acc.md

 !Backward FFT
-       call dfftw_execute_dft(plan_backward, out, in) !The data on the backforward are unnormalized, so they should be devided by N.
+       call dfftw_execute_dft(plan_backward, out, in) !The data on the backforward are unnormalized, so they should be divided by N.
        in(:) = in(:)/real(nt)

 !Destroying plans